 How Job Candidates Can Prepare For Employment Tests

 Have you applied for a job and been asked to take a pre-employment test?
 It may seem intimidating, but there’s no reason to stress!
-Whether you’re taking an aptitude test, personality test, or skills test, there are a couple of steps you can take to prepare yourself.
+No matter what type of test you've been asked to take, there are a couple of steps you can take to prepare yourself.
 So how should you get ready for a Criteria pre-employment test?

 Sharpen your skills with JobFlare®, a free app created by Criteria for job seekers.
 JobFlare® consists of brain games that test the same abilities measured by aptitude tests like the CCAT: math skills, verbal ability, attention to detail, and spatial reasoning.
 JobFlare® is pre-employment test prep made fun!
 JobFlare® doesn’t use the exact same format that Criteria tests do to assess you, but it will get your brain pumping and help you succeed on the tests by exercising your math, verbal, and attention to detail skills.

 Keep in mind that pre-employment test results are just one of many factors companies use to figure out if you’re suitable for the job.
 You didn’t craft that stellar resume for nothing!

 Many employers ask applicants to take a test before the interview stage.
 If you are taking a test remotely, not at an employer’s place of business, figure out how long it will take you to complete the tests and then limit all distractions during that time.
 If possible, it’s best to take the tests on a desktop or laptop computer, not on a mobile phone where you could be interrupted by texts or phone calls.
 Turn off your phone and make sure no one’s going to barge in on you in the middle of the test-on a timed test, you can’t afford to be interrupted!

 Read the instructions.